Lecturer: Dave Wood

 Assessment: 15% from fortnightly assignments, 85% from a 2 hour examination

-Leads To: MA112 Experimental Mathematics, MA250 Partial Differential Equations, MA254 Theory of ODE, MA235 Introduction to Mathematical Biology, MA209 Variational Principles, MA371 Qualitative Theory of Differential Equations, MA394 Waves, MA3D1 Fluid Dynamics, MA235 Topics in Mathematical Physics, MA3G1 Theory of PDE, MA3J3 Bifurcations Catastrophes and Symmetry
+Leads To: MA112 Experimental Mathematics, MA250 Partial Differential Equations, MA254 Theory of ODE, MA256 Introduction to Systems Biology, MA261 Differential Equations: Modelling and Numerics, MA209 Variational Principles, MA3D1 Fluid Dynamics, MA3G1 Theory of PDE, MA3J3 Bifurcations Catastrophes and Symmetry

 Content: How do you reconstruct a curve given its slope at every point?
 Can you predict the trajectory of a tennis ball?
 The basic theory of ordinary differential equations (ODEs) as covered in this module is the cornerstone of all applied mathematics.
 Indeed, modern applied mathematics essentially began when Newton developed the calculus in order to solve (and to state precisely) the differential equations that followed from his laws of motion.